Calamari/BehaviorTree.js/readme.md

 # BehaviorTree.js

-An JavaScript implementation of Behavior Trees.
+A JavaScript implementation of Behavior Trees.
 They are useful for implementing AIs.
 If you need more information about Behavior Trees, look on [GameDevAI](http://aigamedev.com), there is a nice [video about Behavior Trees from Alex Champandard](http://aigamedev.com/open/article/behavior-trees-part1/).
 There is also a nice read of [Björn Knafla](http://www.altdevblogaday.com/author/bjoern-knafla/) explaining how [explaining how Behavior Trees work](http://www.altdevblogaday.com/2011/02/24/introduction-to-behavior-trees/).

 ## Features

-* Only 2.5 kb minifed JavaScript code
+* Only 2.5 kb minifed JavaScript code + 1.5 kb dependency ([Dean Edward](http://dean.edwards.name/)'s [base class](http://dean.edwards))
 * The needed: Sequences, Priority selectors, Tasks
 * The extended (coming soon): Decorators, Filters, Lookup tables, Conditions